-The Film: Alexa “Lex” Woods is climbing the Lho La Ice Fall in Nepal when she gets a call from Maxwell Stafford, representing Weyland Industries.
+The Film: Alexa “Lex” Woods is climbing the Lo Lah Ice Fall in Nepal when she gets a call from Maxwell Sheppherd, representing Weyland Industries.
 He informs Lex that Weyland requires her services, and picks her up in a helicopter.

-The Journey: Lex’s name was ALEXIA “LEX” KLINE at least until the September 26 draft.
+The Journey: Lex’s name is listed as “LEX KLEIN” in the script breakdown and ALEXIA “LEX” KLINE in the September 26th draft.
 Her introduction is significantly different.
 Rather than climbing a mountain in Nepal, she’s taking photos of endangered birds in Alaska.
 She’s still on a cliff, but she’s already set up camp.

 Max doesn’t appear at all in the scene — she speaks to an associate of her own named GABE who informs her that Weyland is looking for her.
 Instead of the helicopter teleporting onto an ice ledge like in the finished film, it rises up in front of her vantage point on the cliff, ruining her shot of the birds.

 In the production script, she’s specifically climbing Mt Everest.

 The Film: Sebastian De Rosa is in Teotihuacan, Mexico, looking for a burial chamber.
 He believes he’s discovered an ancient artefact, only to realise it’s a pepsi cap.
 Disheartened, he assures his team that he’ll get the funds together and keep the dig going.
 As he gets to his tent he runs into Max, who informs him that Weyland is offering to fund his dig in exchange for his time.